nehaumbre/solid-chainsaw/README.md

 * shortcut to open console on chrome : ctrl  + Shift + J
 * ctrl + L to clear console
 * Downloaded extension JS ES6 snippets -> shortcut for console.log ...type..clg + tab

+Comments and shortcuts
+Alt + up arrow/ down arrow - to move a line up/down
+~ + up/down arrow to copy and paste the current line up or down